Guidelines for confirmation of candidature - higher degree by research

 - Guide the probationary candidate through the responsibilities as outlined in Regulation 5.1,and FedUni CoC Policy Procedure and guidelines.

-- Meet with candidate in the early months of enrolment to discuss the CoC milestone and associated timelines.
+- Meet with the candidate in the early months of enrolment to discuss the CoC milestone and associated timelines.

 - Observe the candidate's progress to date and / or any issues they may face in their research and preparations.